Making Great Bread

 Therefore if anyone be in Christ, that person is a new creature. – 2 Corinthians 5:17 (KJV)

-One of the people I respect the most in the world has just died.
+One of the people I respect the most in the world died a few years ago.
 He is Bernie Glassman, founder of The Greyston, a bakery in Yonkers that employed people after they got out of prison.

 I like people who do things.
 Glassman did things.